Everything you've always wanted to know about

 or a friend to class, because then you'll have someone to practice

 with, and go dancing with outside of class.

 I've tried to learn to dance at drop-in lessons around town

 and never really "got it."
 Is there a difference between

-committing to a 6 or 8-week class, and just dropping into a lesson
+committing to an 8-week class, and just dropping into a lesson

 here and there at a dance night?